17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 This 5 hours tour around the island with a guide will take you to visit the most incredible spots of the island led by a local guide.

-The tour includes some beach time and a delicious Mexican-style lunch at San Martin Beach Club, a scenic ride around the island, a snorkeling trip along the reefs of Cozumel National park, and then more other stops ( and more food).
+The tour includes some beach time and a delicious Mexican-style lunch at San Martin Beach Club, a scenic ride around the island, a snorkeling trip along the reefs of Cozumel National Park, and then more stops ( and more food).

 16. Go on a zip line thrill adventure